DanielSV92/notes/README.rst

 Running Notes
 ^^^^^^^^^^^^^^

-To run Smarty using Flask's built-in development server, you can run the following:
+To run Notes using Flask's built-in development server, you can run the following:

 .. code-block:: sh